eggs-cpp/variant/README.md

 but should still work; please report any issues if you are using them.
 Older versions of _MSVC_ are not supported._]_

-## Future Work ##

-The following is an incomplete list of pending functionality to be implemented:

- - Explicit control over the type of the discriminator, introduced via a `basic_variant` class template.

- - Layout optimization.
-Requires even more flavors of special storage.

 ---

 > Copyright _Agustín Bergé_, _Fusion Fenix_ 2014-2017